Easy Tuna Noodle Casserole

 Tuna Noodle Casserole

 Add the frozen peas, cream of mushroom soup, drained tuna, and diced onion to the baking dish.
-Sprinkle with 2 teaspoons of salt, 1½ teaspoons of garlic powder, and 2 teaspoons of black pepper.
+Sprinkle with 2 teaspoons of salt (your remaining salt), 1½ teaspoons of garlic powder, and 2 teaspoons of black pepper.
 Pour in the evaporated milk and stir until everything is well combined.

 Cover the dish tightly with foil and bake at 350°F for 30 minutes.